sanderslab/sanderslab.github.io/_pages/home.md

 Specifically, we are interested in the following questions that have clinical relevance:

-1. **Neurodegeneration** -- How can we develop software frameworks that can assist dementia screening in various settings?
+1. **Neurodegeneration** -- How can we develop software frameworks that can assist dementia screening in various real-world settings?
-2. **Digital pathology** -- How can we build clinical-grade software tools to complement the pathologist workflow?
+2. **Digital pathology** -- How can we build clinical-grade software tools to complement the clinical workflow?

 We are also interested in the following frameworks that have computational relevance: